 Where a single cause or point of water entry has been identified, carrying out repairs that target and remedy that specific cause may be a valid repair option.
-In effect, a localised repair is a 'like for like' replacement in which the repair matches existing.
+In effect, a localised repair is a replacement with a comparable material where the repair matches the existing.
 Localised replacement will not be a valid option if the damage or failure is widespread, for example, if the failure was not caused by the cladding failing, particularly for monolithic-clad dwellings.
 Obviously, this will be a far more realistic proposal where cavity construction has been used originally.

 Before committing to a localised repair, the designer should determine:

 - whether the building condition and remediation report identified the building’s weathertightness risk and provided sufficient evidence that, given the risk features, the remainder of the building is dry and is likely to remain dry